 It’s no secret that we love to grill, but there is a secret to grilling perfection!
-If you’re looking for a tasty, juicy steak seasoning recipe, look no further, here is our wonderful Montreal Steak Seasoning Recipe . . .
+The secret lies with choosing the right cut of meat and adding the perfect seasoning blend to bring out the flavors.
+If you’re looking for a tasty, juicy steak seasoning recipe, look no further, here is a wonderful MYO Montreal steak seasoning mix recipe.

 While the proper seasoning of steak is very important, the cut of meat that you choose will determine the tenderness and flavor above all else.